dbaines/Usenet-Intranet-PHP-Homepage/README.md

 To configure the page you will need to open the intranet folder and rename serverconfig-example.php to serverconfig.php Open the config file and make the appropriate changes to the IPs, Ports, API Keys, Usernames and Passwords.

+## Updating

+If something goes wrong after updating, please consult the latest serverconfig-example.php file.
+Odds are something's changed and you'll need to either:
+* Update your serverconfig.php with the changes
+* Rename serverconfig-example.php to serverconfig.php and copy in the settings from your old serverconfig.php